saberland/saber/website/pages/docs/deployment.md

 ## Other Solutions

-You don't need the built-in static server in order to server a Saber application, it works just fine with most static servers, for example you can use [`sirv-cli`](https://github.com/lukeed/sirv/tree/master/packages/sirv-cli):
+You don't need the built-in static server in order to serve a Saber application, it works just fine with most static servers, for example you can use [`sirv-cli`](https://github.com/lukeed/sirv/tree/master/packages/sirv-cli):

 ```bash
 npm i -g sirv-cli